sschuhmi/AWS-ML-Operationalizing/README.md

 In detail, the following settings were taken:
 - Number of instances was defined to be between 1 and 3, i.e. the maximum of 3 instances will be simultaneously available if needed
-- A target value of 10 simultaneous invocations was selected, with scale in/out cool down times of 30, respectively.
+- A target value of 10 simultaneous invocations as trigger for Auto-Scaling enablement was selected, with scale in/out cool down times of 30, respectively.
 This allows an acceptably quick response on changing traffic demands with temporarily high throughputs.
 ![image](05b_AutoScaling-Parameters.jpg)

 To enbale concurrency for the Lambda function, we have set a reserved concurrency of 5 and provisioned 3 instances.